qiibee/slate/source/index.html.md

 This endpoint returns a raw transaction (unsigned) which uses the nonce based on the blockchain `transactionCount` for that address.

-<aside class="warning"> If an SDK is available for your programming language, we highly recommend you use the `Wallet` class to construct valid transactions and send them instead of this function, since it takes care of transaction construction and signing for you. </aside>
+<aside class="warning"> If an SDK is available for your programming language, we highly recommend you to use the `Wallet` class to construct valid transactions and send them instead of this function, since it takes care of transaction construction and signing for you. </aside>

 ### HTTP Request